-In 2006, the Food for Life Partnership was successful in securing a £16.9M grant from the Big Lottery Fund to create a healthy food culture in local schools and communities.
+2006: Food for Life Partnership was successful in securing a £16.9M grant from the Big Lottery Fund to extend the 'Food for Life' pilot to create a healthy food culture in local schools and communities.